Krablaosky/reading-notes/201/htmlctd201.md

 Meanwhile the `head` element is all of the information that isn't viewer facing and has a lot of hidden info for search terms and what the website does.
 Think about a google search and you find some weird websites that aren't related because they used a lot of keywords in their header.

-The `title` is simply for the title of the page and the `body` is what contains all of the infomration that makes the website look like the website we know.
+The `title` is simply for the title of the page and the `body` is what contains all of the information that makes the website look like the website we know.

 ## Article vs Section